Local government in Australia: Powers and functions

 All local governments are approximately equal in their theoretical powers, although LGAs that encompass large cities such as Brisbane and the Gold Coast command more resources due to their larger population base.
-Unlike local governments in many other countries, services such as police, fire protection and schools are provided by state or territory government rather than by local councils.
+Unlike local governments in many other countries, services such as police, fire protection and schools are provided by respective state or territory governments rather than by local councils.
+However, local governments still maintain some responsibility for fire service functions within Queensland and Western Australia.

 The councils' chief responsibility in the first half of the 20th century was the provision of physical infrastructure such as roads, bridges and sewerage.
 From the 1970s the emphasis changed to community facilities such as libraries and parks, maintenance of local roads, town planning and development approvals, and local services such as waste disposal.
 Child care, tourism and urban renewal were also beginning to be part of local governments' role.
-These are financed by collection of local land taxes known as "rates," and grants from the state and Commonwealth governments.
+These are financed by collection of local land taxes known as "rates", and grants from the state and Commonwealth governments.
 They are caricatured as being concerned only with the "three Rs": Rates, Roads and Rubbish.

 However, the roles of local government areas in Australia have recently expanded as higher levels of government have devolved activities to the third tier.
 Examples include the provision of community health services, regional airports and pollution control as well as community safety and accessible transport.
 The changes in services has been described as a shift from 'services to property' towards 'services to people'.
-Community expectations of local government in Australia has risen in the 21st century partly as a result of wider participation in decision making and transparent management practices.
+Community expectations of local government in Australia have risen in the 21st century partly as a result of wider participation in decision-making and transparent management practices.

 Recent years have seen some State governments devolving additional powers onto LGAs.
 In Queensland and Western Australia LGAs have been granted the power to independently enact their own local subsidiary legislation, in contrast to the previous system of by-laws.
 Councils also have organised their own representative structures such as Local Government Associations and Regional Organisations of Councils.

-Doctrines of new public management have shaped state government legislation towards increased freedoms aiming to allow greater flexibility on the part of local governments.
+Doctrines of New Public Management have shaped state government legislation towards increased freedoms aiming to allow greater flexibility on the part of local governments.